Voiteh/Gecon/README.md

 ## Guide

 To make use of this framework there is need to instantiate `Gecon` type object.
+It is provided from `herd.gecon.core.engine` module
+Example:
 ```ceylon
 Gecon gecon = Gecon{
   provider = AutoProvider {